 Dense Fog Advisory from TUE 1:00 AM CDT until TUE 10:00 AM CDT

-Dense Fog Advisory from TUE 1:00 AM CDT until TUE 10:00 AM CDTNew

 Issued by National Weather Service – LaCrosse, WI